LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/composition/livrps.md

 - **S**pecializes: Search for payloads affecting the path.
 This searches in the (nested) layer stack by recursively applying full *LIVRPS* evaluation.
 This causes the specialize opinions to always be last.
 - **(F)** allback value: Look for [schema](../elements/schemas.md) fallbacks.

 Now if you just didn't understand any of that, don't worry!
-We'll have a look where what are is typically used in the examples below.
+We'll have a look where what arc is typically used in the examples below.

 ~~~admonish important title="Important | Nested Composition Arc Resolve Order"
 When resolving nested composition arcs and value clips, the arc/value clip metadata, that is authored on the closest ancestor parent prim or the prim itself, wins.
 In short to quote from the USD glossary `“ancestral arcs” are weaker than “direct arcs”`.
 To make our lives easier, we recommend having predefined locations where you author composition arcs.
 A typical location is your asset root prim and a set/assembly root prim.